llvm/llvm-www/proposals/LP0004-project-governance.md

 The lack of community governance not only impacts our community's ability to make contentious decisions, it stands as a roadblock for resolving other lingering issues.
 The lack of a process for resolving disagreement causes a state of paralysis in the community for dealing with systemic issues because there is no clear path to resolution.

-One such long-term problem is the lack of adequate code ownership.
-Many parts of the LLVM codebase lack owners or have owners that are way out of date.
-In our current model, nobody is responsible for auditing and ensuring code ownership.
+One such long-term problem is the lack of adequate maintainer coverage.
+Many parts of the LLVM codebase lack maintainers or have maintainers that are way out of date.
+In our current model, nobody is responsible for auditing and ensuring maintainer coverage.
 This problem has existed for years because nobody is responsible for it and there is no clear path to resolving it unless a contributor is willing to take on the potentially unpopular task.
 This root problem causes increasing challenges getting code reviewed as the burden to review falls on a small group of individuals.

 ## Proposed solution